-Pierre Martin was born in Ottawa, Ontario in 1976.
-As a child, his interest in astronomy stemmed gradually from a natural curiosity and fascination with the heavens above.
-At the age of 10, Pierre spent a clear summer evening in his backyard, intent on finding out how many satellites and “shooting stars” he might be able to count before his bedtime.
-It was a rather uneventful watch but by a stroke of pure luck, near the end, a dazzling fireball streaked high above, leaving behind a thick train lasting several seconds.
-There is no question that this event sparked the beginning of a long-lasting interest in astronomy, and particularly with meteors.
-In the following few years, the early bedtimes and school homework did not deter Pierre from “sneaking out” unseen by mom or dad, in the wee hours of the night (or in the case of cold weather – snuggling up close to a bedroom window) – to see what the Orionids, Geminids and Ursids were up to.
-His diligence and patience under less-than-optimum conditions at the time rewarded him more than once.
+Pierre Martin resides in Ottawa, Ontario.
+His interest in astronomy grew at a young age from a curiosity and fascination with the stars.
+At the age of 10, Pierre witnessed a dazzling fireball — an event that sparked the beginning of a long term passion for astronomy, and particularly meteors.
+In the following few years, the early bedtimes and school homework did not deter Pierre from “sneaking out” in the wee hours of the night to see what the Orionids, Geminids and Ursids were up to.

 Pierre has been observing major and minor meteor showers, and submitting reports to several organizations including the IMO, since 1994.